Convergent Operator-Splitting Scheme for Viscosity Solutions: A Foundation for Learning Domain-to-Solution Maps: Problem Setting and Viscosity Solutions

 \section{Problem Setting and Viscosity Solutions}

-This section formulates a general class of constrained second-order partial differential equations (PDEs) admitting viscosity solutions with low regularity, specifically \( y \in H^1({\Omega}_T) \cap C(\overline{\Omega}_T) \).
-We define the functional framework, present the governing system, establish the existence and uniqueness of viscosity solutions, and provide illustrative examples from optimal control, obstacle problems, and minimal surfaces.
+This section establishes the mathematical foundation for a general class of constrained second-order partial differential equations (PDEs) that admit viscosity solutions with low regularity, specifically in the space \( y \in H^1(\Omega_T) \cap C(\overline{\Omega}_T) \).
+These PDEs arise in diverse physical contexts, such as optimal control, population dynamics, and multiphase fluid flows, where constraints model physical restrictions like state bounds or conservation laws.
+The viscosity solution framework, pioneered by Crandall and Lions \cite{crandall1983viscosity}, is particularly suited for such problems, as it accommodates solutions with limited smoothness, which is common in systems governed by nonlinear dynamics or interfaces.
+We define the functional setting, present the governing PDE system, establish the existence and uniqueness of viscosity solutions, and illustrate the framework’s versatility through physically motivated examples.